parthenocissus/krcdnc/content/notes/this.md

           size: "680x960"
           caption: "Minikin Men.
 Pančevo, 1996"
     - type: "txt"
-      html: "<p>It was an unconscious homage to the arcade aesthetics us born in the Orwell year grew up with, an homage to platform 8-bit games and ASCII art.<sup id='s3'>❥</sup></p>
+      html: "<p>It was an unconscious homage to the arcade aesthetics we born in the Orwell year grew up with, an homage to platform 8-bit games and ASCII art.<sup id='s3'>❥</sup></p>
-      <p>Last year, when I started working on my Web site, I realized that the most difficult task will be to find the right shape – visual, textual, and interactive – for my fluid personal and professional identity.
+      <p>Last year, when I started working on my website, I realized that the most difficult task will be to find the right shape – visual, textual, and interactive – for my fluid personal and professional identity.
 I wrote the site almost from scratch and it was not easy in technological terms: Python Flask, Nginx server, YAML, pure HTML and CSS, SVG for graphics, JavaScript and D3.JS for interactions and animations, etc. The most difficult thing, however, was to organize one's own life and projects, to classify them, to understand what makes sense to show publicly and in what way, to understand what you are and what you aren't, what is an egotrip and what is a legitimate personal archive, what is insecurity and what is constructive reconsideration, what is personal and what is professional.
 The most difficult thing was, as always, to articulate one's identity.
 In fact, one's identity confusion.</p>
       <p>That is why I returned to the Minikin Men: because of their simplicity and flexibility, fluidity and the power of transformation.
 One minikin body could exist in many forms: as a storyteller, an inventor, a maker, a teacher.</p>
       <p>First, I defined categories for my projects: data art, animation, books, data visualization, digital literature, etc. For each of them, I drew hundreds of alternative symbols, based on the minikin body.</p>
       <p>I set myself a design constraint: each symbol<sup id = 's4'>✹</sup> must contain one circle and four lines, curved or straight, possibly overlapping, plus optionally one dot.
 For a generic minikin character, the one in the upper left corner, the circle is the head, the lines are the arms and legs, the point is the invisible crux of the body.
 For a character who, for example, represents books and publications, the circle is the book spine, while lines represent four pages.</p>